karannoying/standard-atmosphere-analyzer/README.md

 📊 Sample Outputs
 Atmospheric Properties:

-1.Temperature profile from sea level to 50,000 meters 2.Pressure and density variations
+-Temperature profile from sea level to 50,000 meters -Pressure and density variations
-3.Speed of sound calculations
+-Speed of sound calculations
-4.Aircraft Performance
+-Aircraft Performance
-5.Lift and drag forces
+-Lift and drag forces
-6.Required thrust for level flight
+-Required thrust for level flight
-7.Lift-to-drag ratios
+-Lift-to-drag ratios
-8.Stall speed calculations
+-Stall speed calculations
-9.Aerodynamic coefficients
+-Aerodynamic coefficients

 🎯 Educational Value
 This project is ideal for:

-1.Aerospace engineering students
+-Aerospace engineering students
-2.Aviation enthusiasts
+-Aviation enthusiasts
-3.Flight simulation developers
+-Flight simulation developers
-4.Researchers studying atmospheric physics
+-Researchers studying atmospheric physics
-5.Pilots wanting to understand performance principles
+-Pilots wanting to understand performance principles

 🤝 Contributing
 We welcome contributions!
 Please feel free to submit pull requests, report bugs, or suggest new features.

-1.Fork the repository
+-Fork the repository
-2.Create a feature branch (git checkout -b feature/amazing-feature) 3.Commit your changes (git commit -m 'Add some amazing feature') 4.Push to the branch (git push origin feature/amazing-feature) 5.Open a Pull Request
+-Create a feature branch (git checkout -b feature/amazing-feature) -Commit your changes (git commit -m 'Add some amazing feature') -Push to the branch (git push origin feature/amazing-feature) -Open a Pull Request

 📝 License
 This project is licensed under the MIT License - see the LICENSE file for details.

 🙏 Acknowledgments
-1.International Standard Atmosphere model based on ISO 2533:1975 2.Aircraft performance equations from fundamental aerodynamics 3.Built with Streamlit, NumPy, SciPy, and Matplotlib
+-International Standard Atmosphere model based on ISO 2533:1975 -Aircraft performance equations from fundamental aerodynamics -Built with Streamlit, NumPy, SciPy, and Matplotlib

 📞 Support
 If you have any questions or run into issues: